Streaming-Data-Analytics/2022-2023_ML-vs-SML-vs-TSA/README.md

 Student: **Edoardo Stoppa**

-The projects aims to compare techniques of Traditional Machine Learning, Streaming Machine Learning, and Time Series Analysis on the Bike Sharing dataset in a regression problem.
+The project aims to compare Traditional Machine Learning, Streaming Machine Learning, and Time Series Analysis techniques on the Bike Sharing dataset in a regression problem.